AshleyL-02/AsciiArtGenerator/README.md

 # AsciiArtGenerator
-Converts an image into ascii art.
+Converts an image into ascii art

 Features:
 - Contrast boost, for clearer images